Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 SWOT
-SWOT "Strengths, Weaknesses, Opportunities, Threats" syndrome fée clochette https://www.psychologies.com/Couple/Seduction/Rencontres/Articles-et-Dossiers/Syndrome-de-la-fee-Clochette-ces-femmes-insatisfaites-et-en-manque-d-affection
+SWOT "Strengths, Weaknesses, Opportunities, Threats" syndrome fée clochette https://www.psychologies.com/Couple/Seduction/Rencontres/Articles-et-Dossiers/Syndrome-de-la-fee-Clochette-ces-femmes-insatisfaites-et-en-manque-d-affection synesthesia -- Ordinal Linguistic Personification = numbers and (to a certain extent) letters have genders and personalities to me https://www.exocomics.com/93/
 T-Shape -- develop https://jchyip.medium.com/how-to-develop-t-shaped-people-993349932f90
 T-Shape -- generalist = capable in a lot of things but not expert at any T-Shape -- I-shaped = expert at one thing